GameEngineering/EP01_SandSim/README.md

     - run `bin\SandSim.exe`
   - **mac**:
     - You'll need gcc
+    - From the terminal, `cd`into the root directory for this project.
     - run `bash ./proc/osx/compile_osx_gcc.sh`
     - The exectuable will be placed in `bin/`
     - run `./bin/SandSim`
   - **linux**:
     - You'll need gcc
+    - From the terminal, `cd` into the root directory for this project.
     - run `bash ./proc/linux/compile_linux_gcc.sh`
     - The exectuable will be placed in `bin/`
     - run `./bin/SandSim`